 Calendar Apps That Go the Distance

 Which calendar apps make the best training tools?
-These 10 stand out:
+While there are plenty of calendar app alternatives out there these 10 stand out:

 Whatever your workout plan, you’ll want to find balance.
 Overworking one muscle group can lead to injury.
 Working out with the same group day in and day out can lead to loss of motivation.